sravanimlr/Movies-ETL/README.md

 # Movies-ETL
 This project focused on extracting and cleaning multiple data files.
 After transforming, the data was loaded into a database created on SQL.

+## Project Overview
+This module focused on extracting and cleaning multiple data files.
+After transforming, the data was loaded into a database created on SQL.
+This process was done with analysis using scatter plots and steps needed to understand the concepts.
+For the challenge, however, it was important to create a pipeline which did the extracting, transforming, and loading steps with more automation with the form of a callable function.

+## Considerations and Assumptions
+The transformation steps followed a specific process which ensured all necessary variables and columns were considered.
+This was done through lamda functions and regular Pandas functions such as dropna, rename, etc. When the data was loaded into SQL, the changes were retained as a table with all the three data files condensed into one.

+This process was specific to the data types and files on hand; thus, it is important to consider the integrity of the data when using the pipeline many times throughout the future.
+It is important to note that if data changes do occur, that the steps may not be relevant and may cause errors.
+This is where the try/except blocks can be used to recover from an entire function crashing.
+They can provide a roadblock if large data files did encounter changes.

+ The Wikipedia data, as it is a JSON, file will stay intact unless major changes occur.
+The Kaggle metadata, however, is large and has many different data types and columns.
+Since this data is from a website, if the website chooses to add more languages, for example, that we did not see before, this will cause the pipeline to fail at those parts.
+Similarly, the website can choose to label variables differently from now, so the same problem can occur.
+Even though, the pipeline we created is a powerful tool, it may not respond well to major data changes unless many try/except blocks are placed in.
+It can be assumed that most of the data will stay intact, but the uncertainty of the rest will affect the relevancy of the pipeline function that was created.

+## Conclusion
+In conclusion, ETL is a strong tool when working with multiple datasets from multiple sources.
+It is a lengthy and specific process that will create an end-product that is suitable for further data analysis.
+However, it is important to consider that when data is being sourced from oscillating sources, the work done, will also have to be changed to fit the data.
+This understanding will help prepare for errors better and can even be used to find the large relevancy issues over time.
+This tool will help efficiency for companies and projects that need to constantly gather data for their day-to-day business.
+For example, Spotify, music company, must source data about listeners and music to help create member weekly playlists.
+That is not an easy task, but the ETL tool can make it ETL tool is vast and can make a large impact on data analysis for a company now, and in the future.